azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![One of the messages select in the left list.
 JSON message displayed](media/2019-06-21-10-09-45.png "CosmosDB Item Contents")

-    >**Note**: If you don't see messages, then check for errors in MessageLogger, Outputs, Comso DB.
+    >**Note**: If you don't see messages, then check for errors in MessageLogger, Outputs, Cosmos DB.
 If you have to delete the collection and recreate them, make sure to stop and start the MessageLogger.
 Test the connection.

     ![Displaying CosmoDB output details error.](media/2019-03-21-13-45-17.png "CosmoDB output details error")